andrewrk/autodoc/README.md

 Finally, create the tarball to serve as the input file, name it `sources.tar`, and put it also into `zig-out/`.
-The system expects the top level of the tarball to be the set of packages documented.
+The system expects the top level of the tarball to be the set of modules documented.
 So for the Zig standard library you would do this: `tar cf std.tar std/`.
 Don't compress it; the idea is to rely on HTTP compression.